Welcome to Beacon Hub Brighton CIO

 Well-being will be promoted through health-walks, sports activities and disabled access to the nature reserve.

-Our team of expert educators will take students on an adventure into the past & future of Beacon Hill.
+A team of expert educators will take students on an adventure into the past & future of Beacon Hill.

 A 35 capacity purpose built classroom retaining many of the existing building’s original features, plus outdoor teaching area will offer endless opportunities to learn about, and connect with nature, ecology, marine biology, archeology, history, heritage & the arts.